dejvis06/java-multithreading/README.md

 The `SharedObjectTests` class contains tests demonstrating shared state between threads using the `wait` and `notify` mechanisms in Java.
 It showcases a scenario where one thread modifies the state of a shared object, and another thread waits until the state is modified, utilizing synchronization to ensure proper coordination.

 #### Class Structure
-The class defines a test method, `contextLoads()`, which creates an instance of `SharedObject` and two threads: a modifying thread and a checking thread.
+The class defines a test method, `test()`, which creates an instance of `SharedObject` and two threads: a modifying thread and a checking thread.
 The modifying thread modifies the state of the shared object and notifies other threads waiting on it.
 The checking thread waits until the state is modified and then continues with its logic.

-#### Test Method: contextLoads()
+#### Test Method: test()
 ```java
 @SpringBootTest
 public class SharedObjectTests {